 VI.
-Reporting Prohibited Conduct to the University; Amnesty for Student Complainants and Witnesses

-CHSU is committed to enforcing this Policy.
-The effectiveness of the University's efforts depends in part on employees and students telling the University about inappropriate conduct.
-Employees and students should not assume that CHSU has knowledge of any form of illegal discrimination, harassment, or retaliation.
-If employees or students do not report harassing or discriminatory conduct, CHSU may not become aware of a possible violation of this Policy and may not be able to take appropriate corrective action.
+Reporting Prohibited Conduct to the University; Amnesty for Student Complainants and Witnesses students do not report harassing or discriminatory conduct, CHSU may not become aware of a possible violation of this Policy and may not be able to take appropriate corrective action.
 Any Responsible Employee who believes that this Policy has been violated is mandated to report those concerns, and for concerns related to Sex-Based Misconduct Responsible Employees must report those concerns to the Title IX Coordinator directly.
 Any person can report Prohibited Conduct at any time (including during non-business hours), either verbally or in writing, in person, by mail, by telephone, email, or by any other means as follows: